-In some cases it may be necessary for the parents, Headteacher and/or SENDCO to discuss with outside agencies how this can be achieved prior to the child starting school.
+In some cases it may be necessary for the parents, Headteacher/ SENDCO to discuss with outside agencies how this can be achieved prior to the child starting school.

 There are children who start school with a recognised need or disability for whom a multi-disciplinary team meeting (TAF) would be held prior to the child starting.
-However a significant number of children with SEND are identified by their Key Worker or other member pf staff once the child has started.
-It is important that the SEND awareness of all staff, not just the Headteacher or SENDCO, is high and maintained at a high level.
+However a significant number of children with SEND are identified by their Key Worker or other member of staff once the child has started.
+It is important that the SEND awareness of all staff, not just the Headteacher or SENDCO, is high and maintained at a high level and relevant to our current cohort of children.